SxMShaDoW/lab-aemc-utah/docs/400-configure-prod-pipeline.md

 > You **DO NOT** need to create a Pipeline in any other environment.

 {: .highlight}
-> For the purposes of this lab, it is not important what Application Scope you create the environment records in.
+> For the purposes of this exercise, it is not important what Application Scope you create the environment records in.
 Global is fine.
 >
 > *If your Lab only has a **DEV** and **TEST** instance, then treat your **TEST** instance as if it were **PROD**.*